 No matter your age, no matter your skill level, you’re sure to find a project that you’ll love.
 From jewelry to home décor, we’ll help you turn your trash into treasures.

 Turn your old wine bottle into a funky lamp, or transform old book pages into paper roses.
 Aluminum cans can double as planters, and an old mason jar can be home to your next terrarium garden.
+Build a castle with the box from your new home rowing machine, you get fit while the kids also stay active playing.
 Don’t forget our collection of holiday-themed projects to help you and you’re your family celebrate.

 There are so many fun ways to turn your old trash into something new and useful.